CU-ESIIL/pre-innovation-summit-training/docs/2_R_and_Py_bilingualism/code/outline/outline.md

 #### 2. ggplot2:

 ggplot2 is a popular R package for data visualization and is part of the tidyverse.
-It implements the "Grammar of Graphics" concept, which allows users to create complex and customizable visualizations using a consistent and intuitive syntax.
+It implements the “Grammar of Graphics” concept, which allows users to create complex and customizable visualizations using a consistent and intuitive syntax.
 With ggplot2, users can create a wide range of visualizations, including scatter plots, bar charts, histograms, and more, using functions like `ggplot()`, `geom_point()`, `geom_bar()`, and `geom_histogram()`.

 R code: